lake-wg/authz/draft-ietf-lake-authz.md

 Processing in U:

-- U processes EDHOC message_1...
+- U processes EDHOC message_1 and extracts the selected cipher suite SS.

 #### Message 2